Tommy Norment: Second Chances

-A believer in second chances, Senator Norment introduced and passed legislation in 2000 (SB329) that allows parolees to participate in the detention center incarceration program or the diversion center incarceration program upon a violation of parole, provided the violation was not a felony or Class 1 or 2 misdemeanor.
+Senator Norment introduced and passed legislation in 2000 (SB329) that allows parolees to participate in the detention center incarceration program or the diversion center incarceration program upon a violation of parole, provided the violation was not a felony or Class 1 or 2 misdemeanor.

 In 2018, Norment was the first Republican to introduce legislation decriminalizing marijuana in the Commonwealth.
 The legislation was defeated by the House of Delegates, but marked a change in attitudes across Virginia regarding the use of marijuana and preventing convictions for possession from ruining someone's life.
 Instead of a criminal conviction, Senator Norment's legislation would have required those found in possession to pay a fine, like a traffic ticket.
 It would not be for several more years that Virginia legalized the recreational use of marijuana.

-Victims
+Victims of Domestic Violence

-An advocate for victims of violent crime, Norment introduced and passed in 2002 legislation (SB 290) creating a statewide facilitator for victims of domestic violence within the Office of the Attorney General.
+Norment introduced and passed in 2002 legislation (SB 290) creating a statewide facilitator for victims of domestic violence within the Office of the Attorney General.
 The bill requires the Department of Criminal Justice Services to establish training standards and publish a model policy for law-enforcement personnel in the handling of domestic violence cases.
 The bill also requires that law-enforcement agencies enter information on protective orders into the Virginia Criminal Information Network (VCIN) immediately upon receipt.
 The bill removed the provision that marital rape cannot occur unless the spouses were living apart or there was bodily injury caused by force or violence.
 It also requires a law-enforcement officer investigating a complaint of family abuse to transport or arrange for the transportation of an abused person to a hospital, safe shelter, or magistrate.
 Lastly, the bill amends the witness protection program to include persons who may be in danger because of their cooperation with the investigation and prosecution to list the following crimes: assault and battery against a family or household member, a third misdemeanor conviction of certain sexual offenses, felony sexual assault, and violent felony sexual assault.

 Two years later in 2004, Norment (SB237) created the Virginia Domestic Violence Victim Fund.
 The resources in the fund are used to support the prosecution of domestic violence cases and provide wrap-around services to victims.

 Following the Northam Parole Board scandal in which the families of victims and prosecutors were not notified (as required by law) prior to the parole of violent offenders, Sen. Norment introduced and passed legislation during a Special Session in 2021 that clarifies the Parole Board and its chairperson are required to notify the Department of Corrections and the Commonwealth's attorney at least 21 business days prior to an inmate's release and that no release date shall be set sooner than 30 business days from the date the Department of Corrections receives notification from the Chairman of the Parole Board.